-ANALYSIS OF MALARIOMETRIC VARIABLES AND DRUG USAGE PATTERN IN ABRAKA, DELTA STATE, NIGERIA, 2013-2019
+A RETROSPECTIVE SURVEY OF MALARIOMETRIC VARIABLES AND DRUG USAGE PATTERN:AN ASSESSMENT OF MALARIA EPIDEMIC IN ABRAKA, DELTA STATE, NIGERIA, 2013-2019

 Introduction: Despite concerted efforts to eliminate malaria, the disease, still poses the most severe public health problems worldwide, particularly in sub-Saharan Africa, where Nigeria has the highest number of cases.
 Increasing incidence of malaria has been reported in the Northern, Southwest, Southeast and North Central parts of Nigeria in recent times, but information from the South-South region is scarcely available.
 Therefore, this study, investigates the trends of malariometric variables (morbidity, mortality and drug use pattern) in Abraka, South-South Nigeria, between 2013 and 2019.

 Methods: Medical records of twenty three (90%) health institutions in Abraka were reviewed after obtaining permission, and a total of 188,945 clinical malaria cases, documented from 2013 to 2019 were examined from January to March 2020.
 Data were then, analyzed using Microsoft Excel to generate graphs, while the Epi Info version 7 was used to evaluate Chi-square trends for significance.